clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 The basic premise is that, having installed the operator into the cluster, a Kubernetes service object annotated with `loadBalancerClass: tailscale` will be detected by the operator and automatically exposed on your tailnet.
 Only in my case, it didn't.

-## Problem
+## Houston we have Problem

-Long story short, the operator didn't work for me out of the box with my setup.
+Long story short, the operator didn't work out of the box with my setup.
 Testing initially took place on a k3s test cluster running ARM64 Ubuntu 22.04 and I documented my findings in this issue:
 [https://github.com/tailscale/tailscale/issues/8733](https://github.com/tailscale/tailscale/issues/8733).
-The punchline is that although the Tailscale operator installed fine and was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.
+The shortform was that although the Tailscale operator installed fine and was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.

-Since the Tailscale operator path forward was blocked, I decided to try some of the [https://tailscale.com/kb/1185/kubernetes](other Kubernetes solutions that Tailscale offers).
+Since I now found myself blocked with the Operator solution, I decided to try some of the [other Kubernetes solutions that Tailscale offers](https://tailscale.com/kb/1185/kubernetes).
 Whilst not as elegant as the operator, both the Proxy and Sidecar approaches can achieve a similar result albeit with increasingly more manual steps.
 The result of that testing was:

 1. Tailscale Proxy for Kubernetes doesn't work
 2. Tailscale Sidecar for Kubernetes did work

-In summary, of all Tailscale Kubernetes options, only the Sidecar approach worked for my particular configuration.
+At that point in the journey, of all Tailscale Kubernetes options, only the Sidecar approach worked for my particular configuration.
 Whilst providing helpful information about the state of the solution space, the Sidecar approach wasn't going to be a viable solution for my needs so I decided to double click on the two broken cases and try and figure out what was going wrong.

 ## Digging in
-Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the tailscale repo:
+Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the Tailscale repo:

 - [https://github.com/tailscale/tailscale/issues/8111](https://github.com/tailscale/tailscale/issues/8111)
 - [https://github.com/tailscale/tailscale/issues/8244](https://github.com/tailscale/tailscale/issues/8244)